Onychomycosis cure with home remedy - There is a

-I have come across an inexpensive onychomycosis treatment that works really well in the majority of people and has no side effects.
-This treatment is effective, but takes time.
-Follow all of these suggestions if you wish to get rid of, or limit the growth, of your fungal infection.
+I have come across an inexpensive onychomycosis treatment that works well in the majority of people and has no side effects.
+This treatment is effective -- it reduces the redness and infection of the skin around the nail -- but it is rarely a cure.
+Follow all of these suggestions if you wish to limit the growth of your fungal infection.
 For a page that updates this treatment more frequently and gives more specific details, see nail fungus.

 Go the the grocery store and buy a large bag of Epsom salts, also known as magnesium sulfate.
 Also buy a nail filer.